Andrei Tarkovsky

-Andrei Arsenyevich Tarkovsky (Андрей Арсеньевич Тарковский, /ru/; 4 April 1932 – 29 December 1986) was a Soviet (Note: Tarkovsky was born in the Russian SFSR, with his mother being from the Dubasov family of Russian nobility, and with mixed Polish, Romanian and Russian ancestry on his paternal side; his nationality remained Soviet throughout his life, even during his last years in exile.) film director and screenwriter.
+Andrei Arsenyevich Tarkovsky (Андрей Арсеньевич Тарковский, /ru/; 4 April 1932 – 29 December 1986) was a Soviet (Note: Tarkovsky was born in the Russian Soviet Federative Socialist Republic, with his mother being from the Dubasov family of Russian nobility, and with mixed Polish, Romanian, and Russian ancestry on his paternal side; his nationality remained Soviet throughout his life, even during his last years in exile.) film director and screenwriter of Russian origin.
 He is widely considered one of the greatest directors in cinema history.
-His films explore spiritual and metaphysical themes and are known for their slow pacing and long takes, dreamlike visual imagery and preoccupation with nature and memory.
+His films explore spiritual and metaphysical themes and are known for their slow pacing and long takes, dreamlike visual imagery, and preoccupation with nature and memory.

 Tarkovsky studied film at the All-Union State Institute of Cinematography under filmmaker Mikhail Romm and subsequently directed his first five features in the Soviet Union: Ivan's Childhood (1962), Andrei Rublev (1966), Solaris (1972), Mirror (1975), and Stalker (1979).
 After years of creative conflict with state film authorities, he left the country in 1979 and made his final two films—Nostalghia (1983) and The Sacrifice (1986)—abroad.
 In 1986, he published Sculpting in Time, a book about cinema and art.
 He died later that year of cancer, a condition possibly caused by the toxic locations used in the filming of Stalker.

-Tarkovsky was the recipient of numerous accolades throughout his career, including the FIPRESCI prize, the Prize of the Ecumenical Jury and the Grand Prix Spécial du Jury at the Cannes Film Festival in addition to the Golden Lion at the Venice Film Festival for his debut film, Ivan's Childhood as well as the BAFTA Film Award for The Sacrifice.
-In 1990, he was posthumously awarded the Soviet Union's prestigious Lenin Prize.
+Tarkovsky was the recipient of numerous accolades throughout his career, including the FIPRESCI prize, the Prize of the Ecumenical Jury and the Grand Prix Spécial du Jury at the Cannes Film Festival in addition to the Golden Lion at the Venice Film Festival for his debut film, Ivan's Childhood, as well as the BAFTA Film Award for The Sacrifice.
+In 1990 he was posthumously awarded the Soviet Union's prestigious Lenin Prize.
 Three of his films—Andrei Rublev, Mirror, and Stalker—featured in Sight & Sounds 2012 poll of the 100 greatest films of all time.